How discount deduction works

 Q. Are appliances eligible to be added to the list?

 Made to Measure Elastic Hosiery and Trusses could formerly be found in Zero Discount List A but these products were removed from the Scheme in September 2006.
-The Department of Health have refused to add appliances to the list for some time and have confirmed that appliances will not be eligible for entry into the list of ‘drugs for which discount is not deducted.’
+The Department of Health and Social Care have refused to add appliances to the list for some time and have confirmed that appliances will not be eligible for entry into the list of ‘drugs for which discount is not deducted.’

 In the response, PSNC highlighted the fact that an NHS pharmacy contractor is not contractually obliged to supply appliances that would not normally be supplied in the course of their business.
 Therefore if a contractor was faced with a loss through dispensing the item, they may choose not to dispense it.